nirum-lang/nirum/docs/tutorial.md

 Step-by-step tutorial
 =====================

-Estimated time to complete this tutorial (reading and exercising):
+Estimated time to complete this tutorial (reading and exercising): an hour.
-*NEED TO BE MEASURED*.

 FYI there's the Git repository which contains all example source codes from this tutorial: <https://github.com/spoqa/nirum-tutorial-examples>.